polt13/SQL-query-optimizer/README.md

 **NOTE:** Some of the unit tests (e.g Full HT Insert, Swap HT Insert) will fail if NBHD_SIZE is changed because they are based on that specific size.
 *Nevertheless, the whole implementation works just fine*.

+## Simple Vector

+We have implemented a simple version of the vector class using C++ templates since there are numerous situations where such a data structures is needed to operate on different types. `simple_vector` uses a dynamic array under the hood that grows whenever its capacity is met.
+Changing how much the vector grows each time and the method of copying each element to a new location when the capacity is maxed out may have an impact on performance.
+By default, the start capacity is 10.

+## Query Execution

+`QueryExec` contains all the relevant code for parsing each query, executing it and printing the checksum.
+After parsing, every filter predicate is stored in a way so that every literal is on the right hand side.
+For instance, `5 < 0.1` is turned into `0.1 > 5`.
+This simplifies operations later - more specifically, we can avoid having multiple data types defined where the literal is either on the left or the right hand side in the case of filters.

+A filter is defined as any predicate that operates on a single relation, meaning that the right handside (after parsing) is always a literal.
+The `filter` struct stores the `rel` field and the `col` field, as well as the literal in the `literal` field.

+A join is defined as any predicate that operates on two relations.
+The `join` struct stores the `left_rel` and `right_rel` along with their respective columns.

+For the purpose of maintaining information regarding which relations are filtered and which have been part of joins two different arrays are defined. `rel_is_filtered`,`rel_is_joined` indicate whether a relation has been through a filter or a join operation.

+The order of predicate execution is always filters first, joins second.
+That means as soon as the first join happens, all filters have already been computed.

+**

+An array of simple vectors, `filtered[4]` contains all the filtered rowIDs for a relation `r` (only useful if `rel_is_filtered[r] = true`).
+When a relation is first joined with another, we use the rowIDs in the `filtered` vector to create the relation (or the entire relation if the relation hasn't been through a filter).

+A different array of simple vectors contains the rowIDs for the relation that have already been joined.
+When a join happens, we update the rest of the relations (with the matching index) based on the join result.

+** NOTE 1: We assume that at most 4 relations are part of a query for simplicity purposes.
+This can easily be tweaked if needed.**
+** NOTE 2 [Part 2]: When it comes to joins, we expect to only have a single intermediate result at a given time.
+If a situation arises where more than one intermediate result is needed, we can later work around it by changing the order of predicate execution, so that we always end up with 1 intermediate result **